Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 If you are designing a new system, “surplus” depends on system size, roof constraints, and household demand.

-If you are already close to using most of your midday generation, the battery’s job is small.
+If you are already close to using most of your midday generation (high base load, flexible appliances), the battery’s job is small and payback is long.

 Sizing context: